bhisaac/5eFP/5eFP-SRD.md

 - Minions always deal minimum damage.
 - Minions are defeated or otherwise resolved if dealt any amount of damage

-### Advantage
+### Advantage and Disadvantage

-Sometimes a special ability or spell tells you that you have advantage on a roll.
-When that happens, you make the roll twice, choosing the better result.
+Sometimes a special ability or spell tells you that you have advantage or disadvantage on a roll.
+When that happens, you make the roll twice.
+Use the better result of the two rolls if you have advantage, and use the worse of the two rolls if you have disadvantage.
+For example, if you have disadvantage and roll a 17 and a 5 on a d20, you use the 5.
+If you instead have advantage and roll those numbers, you use the 17.

-If multiple situations affect a roll and each one grants advantage, you don’t roll more than one additional time.
+If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don’t roll more than one additional time.
+If two favorable situations grant advantage, for example, you still roll only one additional time.

-If a roll has advantage in unfavorable circumstances such as those imposed by disadvantage or if a roll has one or more negative modifiers, you no longer have advantage, but you discard any negative modifiers before making the roll.
+If circumstances cause a roll to have both advantage and disadvantage, you are considered to have neither of them, and you roll once.
+This is true even if multiple circumstances impose disadvantage and only one grants advantage or vice versa.
+In such a situation, you have neither advantage nor disadvantage.

+When you have advantage or disadvantage and something in the game lets you reroll the die, you can reroll only one of the two rolls before determining the result.
+You choose which one.
+For example, if you have a feature that allows you to reroll a critical failure while affected by advantage or disadvantage and roll a 1 and a 13 on a d20, you could use your feature to reroll the 1.

+You usually gain advantage or disadvantage through the use of special abilities, actions, or spells.
+Inspiration can also give a character advantage.
+The GM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.

 ### Constitution (CON)